mas-bandwidth/netcode/README.md

 # netcode

-**netcode** is a simple connection based protocol built on top of UDP.
+**netcode** is a simple connection based client/server protocol built on top of UDP.

-It's designed for use in games that host dedicated servers with public IP addresses.

 It has the following features: